superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 into speeding up Elixir build times.
 If we don't cache the build artifacts, then we don't reap any of those benefits!

-Of course, faster build times means you spend less money running your CI workflow.
+Of course, faster build times mean you spend less money running your CI workflow.
 But that's not the reason to do it!
 Better caches mean the checks are performed faster and that means faster feedback.
 Faster feedback means that, as a team, you save time and can move faster.
 No waiting 20 minutes for the checks